 However, we should also take into account that many secondary energy products (oil derivatives and electricity, among others) could be directly imported from abroad.
-In our analysis, we consider that an imported energy unit is offset by an exported unit, so we only focus on what the net balance is (the difference between imports and exports).15 When there is a positive net import balance in one secondary energy product, we must obviously consider that this entry of energy means a greater
+In our analysis, we consider that an imported energy unit is offset by an exported unit, so we only focus on what the net balance

-14We understand as primary energies those directly extracted from the nature and as secondary energies those coming from the transformation of primary (and also secondary) energies.
+13We understand as primary energies those directly extracted from the nature and as secondary energies those coming from the transformation of primary (and also secondary) energies.